Topic Specific Vocabulary

 Obesity – the unhealthy condition of being very fat or overweight

-- Most of the people in America usually suffer from obesity.
+- Most of the people in America usually suffer from obesity due to unhealthy lifestyle.

 Illness – a period of sickness affecting the body and mind.

-- Limiting carbohydrates is a good way to lose weight.
+- Limiting carbohydrates in diet is a good way to lose weight.